stefanhorning/basic-backup/README.md

 stats by analyzing those logs.

 ### Installation steps
-1. SSH Login to host to be backed up and do a wget
+1. SSH Login to host to be backed up and do a `wget https://raw.githubusercontent.com/stefanhorning/basic-backup/master/production_machine/rsync_backup.sh`
+2. Also create a rsync_excludes file in the same dir or use the one from here for a start `wget https://raw.githubusercontent.com/stefanhorning/basic-backup/master/production_machine/rsync_excludes`
-2. Create a passwordless ssh key
+3. Create a passwordless ssh key
-3. SSH Login to the host to receive the backups and do a wget
+4. SSH Login to the host to receive the backups and do a `wget https://raw.githubusercontent.com/stefanhorning/basic-backup/master/storage_machine/rotate.sh`
-4. Put the public key on this host too.
+5. Put the public SSH key on this host.
-5. Got back to first host with the rsync script and create a cron job that calls it
+6. Go back to first host with the rsync script and create a cron job that calls it
-6. That's it (unless you messed up some settings/paths)
+7. That's it (unless you messed up some settings/paths)